Gossip (Sleeping with Sirens album): Release and promotion

 On July 6, 2017, the group teased the word "gossip".
 On July 13, Gossip was announced for release in September.
 In addition, a lyric video was released for "Legends".
 "Legends" was released as a single on July 14, accompanied with its music video.
 It was revealed on the same day that "Legends" will be used as Team USA's official anthem for the 2018 Olympic and Paralympic Winter Games in Pyeongchang, Korea.
-On August 3, "Empire to Ashes" was made available for streaming.
-On August 25, "Cheers" was made available for streaming.
+"Empire to Ashes" and "Cheers" were made available for streaming, respectively, on August 3 and August 25.
 Between August and October, the group embarked on the Gossip tour with support from the White Noise, Palaye Royale and Chase Atlantic.
 Following a premier on Beats 1, "Trouble" was made available for streaming on September 5.

 On September 18, a music video was released for "Legends", which consisted of fan-submitted footage.
 In December, the group went on a tour of the US.
 Guitarist Nick Martin didn't join the band on the tour due to a family emergency.
 In January and February 2018, the group are set to go on a headlining US tour with support from Set It Off and The Gospel Youth.
 In April, the group are set to go on a headlining tour in Australia and New Zealand with support from Chase Atlantic, Lower Than Atlantis and the Faim.
 In July and August, the group went on the Chill Out Summer Acoustic Tour, with support from the Rocket Summer and Kulick.
 Following this, they embarked on a brief tour in Latin America.
 In October and November, the group supported Good Charlotte on their headlining US tour.